 A Guide to How the Exemestane Structure Works

 Estrogens (estrone, estradiol, and estriol) are female sex hormones.
 They are formed in the female body (in small quantities also in the male) from precursors, especially in the ovaries.
-The sex hormones are important for the development of sexual characteristics.
+Sex hormones are important for the development of sexual characteristics.
 Then afterward, together with other hormones (such as progesterone), keep the menstrual cycle going.
-During the menopause, the ovaries gradually stop producing estrogen.
+During menopause, the ovaries gradually stop producing estrogen.
 After that, the hormone is only produced in small amounts in other tissues (muscles, fat tissue, and mammary gland tissue).
 So the estrogen level drops to very low levels.